 Changing Habits and Changing Brands

-Practically overnight in mid-March, the country went into sheltering-in-place due to COVID 19.
-Many brands and retailers were taken by surprise as “panic-buying” kicked in for consumers.
-This pandemic has created different shopping behaviors as relationships with brands are being tested.
-McKinsey’s research reports that more than 75% of consumers have experimented with a different shopping behavior during the crisis, including trying new brands and places to shop.
-The high unemployment rate has also been a force behind people changing brands.
-Creating loyalty is a must for a brand to succeed in today’s new world.
-Winning brands are doing the following to gain and retain the customer’s loyalty.
+When the COVID-19 pandemic began, many brands and retailers were taken by surprise as “panic-buying” kicked in for consumers.
+As we know, the pandemic created different shopping behaviors as relationships with brands continue to be tested.
+McKinsey’s research reported that more than 75% of consumers presented different shopping behavior during the crisis, including trying new brands and places to shop.
+With new brands and a growing desire among customers to see brand values, creating loyalty is a must for a brand to succeed in today’s new world.
+Winning brands are employing a number of tactics to gain and retain the customer’s loyalty.

 Listen closely.
-Doing formal research takes time – and it’s time you may not have.
-Many consumers talk to others before they talk to you.
-Following consumer sentiment via social channels is a must.
-There also is technology that allows you to gather real-time feedback that your frontline employees may be hearing and witnessing firsthand.
+Doing formal research takes time, but we may not always have time.
+Many consumers talk to others before they talk to you and following consumer sentiment via social channels is a must.
+There is technology to gather real-time feedback that your frontline employees may be hearing and witnessing firsthand.
 Analyze the information, determine what is relevant, and then act quickly and appropriately.

 Add value.
 Don’t confuse adding value with discounting.
 Show that you care and you’re in this to help make life a bit easier during these hectic times.
-For example, Anytime Fitness provides virtual workouts, live cooking classes, and advice from coaches in the areas of stress management and nutrition.
-The New York Times offers daily coronavirus updates to non-subscribers to help keep everyone informed.
-Best Western Hotels & Resorts is allowing members to retain their current elite status through January 31, 2022, without needing to fulfill the necessary qualifications.
 Consumers tend to stay with those brands that have a heart and make life better.

 Offer new products to solve for new pain points.
-With health and hygiene being at the top of everyone’s list, some brands have asked how can I become a solution for some of these new pain points.
-The producer of Absolut Vodka and Jameson Irish Whiskey is using its US distilleries to produce hand sanitizer.
-Ford, General Motors, and Dyson are producing ventilators for hospitals.
+With health and hygiene rising to the top of everyone’s priority list, some brands have asked how can I become a solution for some of these new pain points.
+The producer of Absolut Vodka and Jameson Irish Whiskey used its US distilleries to produce hand sanitizer.
 And Gap announced that it would use its factory partners to make masks, gowns & scrubs for healthcare workers on the front lines.

-Things aren’t going back to what we used to know as “normal.”
-AlixPartners’ research shows that as many as 30% to 45% of consumers said they were willing to stick with a new national brand, and 25% to 30% said the same for new private label.
-A new normal is being created, and those brands that can pivot quickly, fail fast and try again will be the winners as consumers look to brands to supply necessary products along with the intangibles that make life a little less crazy.
+Over the last few years, we've seen that things aren’t going back to what we used to know as “normal.”
+AlixPartners’ research shows that as many as 30% to 45% of consumers said they were willing to stick with a new national brand, and 25% to 30% said the same for new private label brands.
+A new normal was created, and brands that continue to quickly evolve, fail fast and try again are continuously the winners in the market.
+Consumers look to brands to supply necessary products along with the intangibles to make life a little less crazy.